-A mnemonic phrase is also referred to as a mnemonic seed, mnemonic recovery phrase, seed key, or seed words refers to a group of words generated when creating a new wallet to store cryptocurrencies.
-When creating a new crypto wallet, you’ll be required to write down a 12, 18, or 24-word mnemonic phrase or seed words on a paper and keep it in a safe place.
+A mnemonic phrase is also referred to as a mnemonic seed; a mnemonic phrase, seed key, or seed word, refers to a group of words generated when creating a new wallet to store cryptocurrencies.
+When creating a new crypto wallet, you’ll be required to write down a 12, 18, or 24-word mnemonic phrase or seed words on a piece of paper and keep it in a safe place.

 An example of a 12-word seed phrase is: witch collapse practice feed shame open despair creek road again ice least.
-Mnemonic phrases offer several benefits, including that it’s easy to memorize, secure, and store, plus it’s easily readable to human eyes.
+Mnemonic phrases offer several benefits: they’re easy to memorize, secure, store and readable to human eyes.

 Mnemonic passphrase adds a second layer of security to the mnemonic phrase and consequently to an individual’s wallet by functioning like two-factor authentication or a second factor for a crypto wallet.
-In simple terms, a mnemonic passphrase is like “something you have” or “something you know” password to the mnemonic phrase.
+A mnemonic passphrase is like a “something you have” or “something you know” password to the mnemonic phrase.

 To recover a wallet in case of device damage or loss, a user must key in both the seed phrase and the passphrase.
 A mnemonic passphrase is also commonly referred to as the 13th/25th word, seed extension, or extension word.
-An example of a mnemonic password is slim sugar lizard predict state cute awkward asset inform blood civil sugar.
+An example of a mnemonic password is a slim sugar lizard predicting state cute awkward asset informing blood civil sugar.

 It’s vital to note that forgetting the Mnemonic passphrase would result in the total loss of an individual’s wallet.
 However, some crypto wallets that don’t use the BIP39 standard, such as Electrum Wallet, allow users to recover their wallets entirely from their seed keys.
-Users need to click on the “restore wallet” option in the wallet application startup page, then select “I already have a seed” and input the precise seed to recover their wallets.
+Users need to click on the “restore wallet” option in the wallet application startup page, select “I already have a seed,” and input the precise seed to recover their wallets.
 After the restoration, users can choose a new passphrase.
-Nonetheless, it’s impossible to recover the wallet when both the seed and passphrase are lost.
+Nonetheless, recovering the wallet is impossible when both the seed and passphrase are lost.

-Note that not all crypto wallets support mnemonic passphrase.
+Note that not all crypto wallets support mnemonic passphrases.
 Some wallets that support passphrases include Ledger Nano S, Trezor Model T, Trezor, Coinomi, Electrum, Edge, Exodus, and Samourai Wallet.

 Generating Mnemonic Phrases and Mnemonic Passphrase

 Mnemonic phrases are generated automatically via the BIP-39 specification standard.
-BIP39 (Bitcoin Improvement Proposal) is a set of mnemonic words employed in generating hierarchically deterministic keys.
+BIP39 (Bitcoin Improvement Proposal) is a mnemonic word set that generates hierarchically deterministic keys.
 BIP39 is the conventional means of generating deterministic keys in the crypto space.
-Most wallets in the crypto space, including Keepkey, Ledger, and Trezor, and other hierarchical deterministic (HD) wallets, leverage BIP39 to automatically generate seed keys.
+Most wallets in the crypto space, including Keepkey, Ledger, Trezor, and other hierarchical deterministic (HD) wallets, leverage BIP39 to generate seed keys automatically.

 After the generation of the initial entropy, the next step is to encode it in words.
 This is done by adding a checksum to the entropy to discover errors and make the final key more human-friendly.
 The checksum is generated by hashing the entropy via SHA256 to make the mnemonic sentence unique.
 1 bit of the SHA256 hash is assigned to every 32 bits of entropy.

-Ideas on Storing Seed Phrases and Mnemonic Passphrase for the Long Term
+Ideas on Storing Seed Phrases and Mnemonic Passphrases for the Long Term

 - Write the seed and passphrase on paper using a clear pencil and store the paper in the dark to avoid extreme physical conditions such as moisture and heat.
 You may want to use archival or acid-free paper for the best results.